eggpi/citationhunt/scripts/README.md

 mysql> use enwiki_p;
 mysql> source path/to/categorylinks.sql
 mysql> source path/to/page.sql
+mysql> source path/to/templatelinks.sql
 ```

 This will create a new database named 'enwiki_p' and populate it with tables
-named 'categorylinks' and 'page'.
+named 'categorylinks', 'page' and 'templatelinks'.
 This will take a few hours.
-You'll want to use
-'enwiki_p' for simplicity, but that's configurable in
+You'll want to use 'enwiki_p' for simplicity, but that's configurable in
 [../config.py](https://github.com/eggpi/citationhunt/blob/master/config.py).

 Then, to ensure these scripts can find the database, create a local config file